JWBurgers/deciphering-bitcoin/References.md

 Lipton, Phillip.
 2016.
 The evolution of the English joint stock company to 1800: An institutional perspective. *Monash University Department of Business Law & Taxation Research Paper*, no. 19.
 Available at [https://ssrn.com/abstract=1413502](https://ssrn.com/abstract=1413502).

+Maddisson, Angus.
+2001. *The World Economy: A Millenial Perspective*.
+Paris: OECD.

 Mastercard.
 2025.
 Settlement bank accounts.
 Website.
 Available at [https://developer.mastercard.com/cross-border-services/documentation/support/mts-settlement/settlement-bank-accounts/](https://developer.mastercard.com/cross-border-services/documentation/support/mts-settlement/settlement-bank-accounts/).

 Matringe, Nadia.
 2017.
 The fair deposit: Credit reallocation and trade finance in the early modern period. *Annales Histoires Sciences Sociales (English Edition)*, 72, 275-315.

 McAndrews, James and Dean Vartin.
 2022.
 The use of liquidity in CHIPS.
 New York: The Clearing House.
 Available at [https://media.theclearinghouse.org/-/media/New/TCH/Documents/Payment-Systems/CHIPS_Liquidity_Algorithm_April_2022.pdf](https://media.theclearinghouse.org/-/media/New/TCH/Documents/Payment-Systems/CHIPS_Liquidity_Algorithm_April_2022.pdf).

+McCusker, John, and Russell Menard. \[1985\] 1991. *The Economy of British America, 1607-1789*.
+Chapel Hill: The University of North Carolina Press.

 Melton, Frank.
 1978.
 Goldsmiths' notes, 1654-1655. *Journal of the Society of Archivists*, 6, 30-1.